-Mathematically, the calculation of control limits looks like:
+Mathematically, the function of control limits looks like:

 A Control Chart Indicates a Process is Out of Control When:

-The following are indicators of out of control conditions on a control chart:
+The following point to out-of-control conditions on a control chart:

 - Six consecutive points, increasing or decreasing.

-- Fourteen consecutive points that alternate up and down.
+- Fourteen consecutive points alternating up and down.

 - One or more points outside the control limits.